roddavis9/books-ember/README.md

-get custom cell template to work fix styling on details fix quick search to work with author search and year search
+get custom cell template to work fix styling on details fix quick search to work with author search and year search clear quick search input on view details and radio change